French Army: The 19th century

-The Pope had been forced out of Rome as part of the Revolutions of 1848, and Louis Napoleon sent a 14,000 man expeditionary force of troops to the Papal State under General Nicolas Charles Victor Oudinot to restore him.
+The Pope had been forced out of Rome as part of the Revolutions of 1848, and Louis Napoleon sent a 14,000 man expeditionary force of troops to the Papal State under General Charles Oudinot to restore him.
 In late April 1849, it was defeated and pushed back from Rome by Giuseppi Garibaldi's volunteer corps, but then recovered and recaptured Rome.

 The French army was among the first in the world to be issued with Minié rifles, just in time for the Crimean War against Russia, allied with Britain.
 This invention gave line infantry a weapon with a much longer range and greater accuracy and lead to new flexible tactics.
 The French army was more experienced at mass manoeuvre and war fighting than the British and the reputation of the French army was greatly enhanced.

 A series of colonial expeditions followed and in 1856 France joined the Second Opium War on the British side against China; obtaining concessions.
 French troops were deployed into Italy against the Austrians, the first use of railways for mass movement.

 The French army was now considered to be an example to others and military missions to Japan and the emulation of French Zouaves in other militaries added to this prestige.
 However, an expedition to Mexico failed to create a stable puppet régime.

 France was humiliated following its defeat in the Franco-Prussian War, and while the army had far superior infantry weapons in the form of the Chassepot and Mitrailleuse, its tactics and artillery were inferior, and by allowing the Prussian Army to take the initiative, the French Army was rapidly bottled up into its fortress towns and defeated.
 The loss of prestige within the army lead to a great emphasis on aggression and close quarter tactics.